 Megan and I have talked a lot over the years about how we might “do” Christmas with our own child.
 We are sensitive to the fact that Christmas can and does easily become about getting.
-And no matter how many times we watch A Charlie Brown Christmas, we know that it easier to say “Giving is better than getting,” than it is to actually do that.
+And no matter how many times we watch A Charlie Brown Christmas, we know that it is easier to say, “Giving is better than getting,” than it is to actually do that.

 I’m reminded of a high school student who decided one year at Christmas that he did not want any presents from his parents.
 Instead, they bought socks with that money, went to downtown Richmond and handed those socks out to the homeless.

 And it reminds me of the mom who organized other moms to clean out their children’s toys before Christmas.
 These toys were given to a church that is in ministry with a trailer park community with children and families living well below the poverty line.
 These gently used toys went to families whose Christmases were light on the jolly.

 One of the things that Megan and I hope to do is to create a tradition where part of our child’s Christmas present is to do a project for a charity or mission of their choosing.
 And not just the “let’s give money to something” (though we do that, and value that), but more than that.
 Let’s give out socks or let’s buy a gift for the Angel Tree.
 Christmas, after all, is not about our wish lists.
 Christmas is about God’s wish list.